2025-2027 Executive Committee

 Donor Network of Arizona

-Ryan has a Bachelors of Science in Human Biology and is a Certified Tissue Bank Specialist.
-Ryan has served the AATB in various capacities including the Program Committee.
-Ryan was part of the work group that revised Appendix III of the Tissue Donor Physical Assessment Form Requirements and has spoken at numerous AATB conferences and webinars outlining his work in growing the field of Tissue Donation in Arizona.
+Ryan holds a Bachelor of Science in Human Biology and is a Certified Tissue Bank Specialist.
+He has actively contributed to AATB in various roles, including on the Program Committee.
+Notably, he participated in the revision of Appendix III of the Tissue Donor Physical Assessment Form Requirements and has shared his expertise at numerous AATB conferences and webinars, highlighting his efforts to enhance the tissue donation landscape in Arizona.